Trump sacks FBI director, sparking firestorm

-WASHINGTON: President Donald Trump fired FBI director James Comey, ousting the man heading a wide-ranging investigation into whether his aides colluded with Russia to sway last year’s US election.
+WASHINGTON, D.C.: President Donald Trump on Tuesday fired FBI director James Comey, ousting the man heading a wide-ranging investigation into whether his aides colluded with Russia to sway last year’s US election.

 In a shock move that drew comparisons to the Watergate scandal that brought down Richard Nixon, Trump told Comey the FBI needed new leadership and he was being “terminated” with immediate effect.

-Under Comey’s leadership, the FBI concluded that President Vladimir Putin approved a wide-ranging campaign to tilt the vote in Trump’s favor.
+Under Comey’s leadership, the FBI concluded that President Vladimir Putin approved a multi-faceted campaign to tilt the vote in Trump’s favor.

 His snap dismissal, ostensibly for mishandling a probe into Hillary Clinton’s emails, sparked rare criticism from Republicans and allegations of a cover-up from seething Democrats who demanded an independent inquiry.

-The high-stakes gambit also raised immediate comparisons to the ill-fated firings that sped the collapse of Nixon’s presidency.
+The high-stakes gambit also prompted comparisons to the ill-fated firings that sped the collapse of Nixon’s presidency.

 Trump’s decision to fire the FBI director is virtually unprecedented, only one director has previously been fired in the bureau’s century-long history.